Man booked in connection to person being set on fire in Livingston Parish

 She says the fire burned 30% of his body, and Page set her son on fire by pouring gasoline on him.

+Law enforcement says that they are still piecing together details about what happened.

+"Both give conflicting stories.
+One says it happened for no good reason.
+Another tells us it involves unwanted sexual advances," Sheriff Jason Ard said.

-Page is facing second-degree aggravated battery charges.
+Page is facing one charge of aggravated second-degree battery charge.

 More News